Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 📅 Reservations: No (first-come, first-served)

-Everything’s made from scratch: biscuits baked fresh every morning, hash browns shredded and griddled to order, pancakes from a recipe the owner’s grandmother used in the 1950s.
-The coffee is strong, hot, and refilled constantly by servers who remember your order from last week.
+Everything’s made from scratch: biscuits baked fresh every morning, hash browns shredded and griddled to order, pancakes from a family recipe.
+The coffee is strong, hot, and refilled constantly by servers who remember your order.

 “Not fancy but the biscuits are legitimately the best I’ve had outside the South.
 Get there before 8am on weekends or prepare to wait.”